zinzy/My-Digital-Garden/_posts/2009-08-01-the-misfortunes-of-yesterday.md

 What I'm annoyed with is the fact that yesterday, I saw 300 different stereotyped people pass me in the street, and I somehow managed to keep my mouth shut to all of them.
 Because I *do* care about other people's feelings.
 Because we live IN THE NETHERLANDS, damnit.

-But you know, I think about things, and know the insecure, angry, Moroccan teenager is not to blame.
+But you know, I think about things, and I know the insecure, angry, Moroccan teenager is not to blame.
 After all, I'm sure he's had a few insults hurled at him, and he was just reciprocating this civil friendliness.
-This experience reminds me there's still a difference in valuing of sexual orientation.
-Either way you look at it, emancipation in the gay scene isn't as omnipresent as we think it is.
+This experience reminds me I don't live in a country that fully accepts the life I live.
+Whichever way you look at it, emancipation in the gay scene isn't as omnipresent as we think it is.

 Because today is the Day of Days, and some people are on their tenth sangria dancing on a boat in thong underwear, I think it's only fitting to think about what a multicultural and diverse country such as the Netherlands is really doing.

 Are gay people more emancipated than the San Francisco of the 70s?
-Or do the near-naked and provocative protests, gay gyms, gay saunas, gay stores, gay parties, gay travel agencies find ways to work against us?
+Or do the near-naked protests, gay gyms, gay saunas, gay stores, gay parties, gay travel agencies find ways to work against us?
 Is the gap between straight people and gay people bigger than we care to admit?
-Are we still asking whether "we" fit into "your" world and vice versa, or is it time to start talking about "our" world?
+Are we still asking whether "we" fit into "your" world and vice versa, or is there finally space to start talking about "our" world?

-If "we" want to fit into "your" world — which I think we've already been doing for decades, just to the inattentiveness of some — is it smart of gay people to seclude ourselves to spaces  meant for people like us?
+If "we" want to fit into "your" world — which I think we've already been doing for decades, just to the inattentiveness of some — is it smart of gay people to seclude ourselves to spaces designed for people like us?
 When one lesbian says "hey dyke" to another, it's a term of endearment.
 But if a straight girl or, even better, a Moroccan boy, says the term casually near a gay person, we call it discrimination.

-I'm for emancipation, and against exceptions.
+I'm for emancipation, and against exception.

 That's why I'm sitting here writing this instead of celebrating Gay Pride.